 “We hope those steps aren’t necessary.
 We hope that we don’t face those kinds of eventualities… But transparency is being candid with people about what the continuum of potential steps are so they can start processing in their own heads, thinking about in their own lives, thinking about what that might involve — might involve, not will, we cannot make predictions with any degree of certainty,” Azar said (The Epoch Times).

 Meanwhile, the CDC has confirmed the first potential “community spread” of coronavirus in the U.S. A resident from California was identified by clinicians at the public health system as being infected.
 The surprising thing is that the patient was neither exposed to another patient with the virus nor had traveled to infected nations.
-As such, the CDC is apparently quite perplexed as to circumstances.
+As such, the CDC is apparently quite perplexed as to the circumstances.

 Most household cleaners are known to be able to kill other types of coronaviruses.
 As such, it is recommended that you use items like alcohol or bleach wipes to clean surfaces.
 If these are not available, even soap and water should be enough.
 The coronavirus has a lipid covering that protects the RNA inside the microbe.
 Soaps break down the lipid, which exterminates the virus.